SnowyMouse/chimera/README.md

 SOUND VARIETY         | HIGH        |

 [dsoal]: https://github.com/kcat/dsoal

+#### Removed update check
+The check for updates that occurs when clicking on "INTERNET" in joining or creating games is disabled.

 #### Map downloading
 Chimera will automatically attempt to download maps off of the